smeetvikani/Photo_to_Playlist/readme.md

 ### <a name="section-b2"></a>4.
 Data Collection
 Raw JSON data was collected from AWS Rekognition interface for each picture and saved to MongoDB.

 Lyrics Data was scraped from AZLyrics.com and song features were scraped from Spotify.
-A collection of 350K songs with features were insrted into a MongoDB.
+A collection of 350K songs with features were inserted into a MongoDB.
 <br>
 ---
 ### <a name="section-c"></a> 5.
 NLP Processing (Lyrics)
 ##### Phase 1: Used GloVe Corpus (Global Vectors for Word Representation - Stanford NLP)
-Stanform University NLP Department put the corpus together by extracting word context from 28B tweets Corpus consisted of 1.2M words in 100 Dimensional Vector Space.
+Stanford University NLP Department put the corpus together by extracting word context from 28B tweets Corpus consisted of 1.2M words in 100 Dimensional Vector Space.

 I Collected vectors for each word in each song from the 1.2M word corpus.
 Then, averaged the vectors for all the words in 1 song.
 As a result, was able to produce the following plot for which each vector on this TSNE plot represents a song.